bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 Next, I added a condition on line 44 to again check the explored set before doing anything with a vertex.
 Without this condition, the function will run forever if given a component that has a cycle.

 The last step was to update the explored set with the result of the recursive call (line 45).
 I added some tests to the main function to make sure `bfs` and `graph_rec` were working correctly.
+That's when I noticed that the edges are not being added correctly in the graph.

+## Add Edges
+I noticed that the vertices each had edges to themselves.
+I looked over the `add_edge` method and noticed that the start vertex is added to itself `self.vertices[start].add(start)` (Same with end vertex).
+I changed this to `self.vertices[start].add(end)` and that fixed the problem.